 The chronostratigraphic relevance of a palaeomagnetic sediment succession depends crucially on the NRM acquisition mechanism.
-Mineral magnetic analyses of core Co1401 do not suggest significant changes of the recording mechanism.
-Only in the uppermost part of the succession greigite formation has started.
+Mineral magnetic analyses of core Co1401 do not suggest significant changes in the recording mechanism.
+Only in the uppermost part of the succession has greigite formation started.
 Consequently, it is possible that the magnetic signals of the individual samples from this part of the core integrate over the primary magnetization and a secondary magnetization that arose at any time.
 Since the greigite formation seems to be initial, we assume the main part of the magnetic signal to be primary.

-However, this needs to be analysed in greater detail, so the surface sediments up to approximately 6.7 mcd should only be considered cautiously at present.
+However, this needs to be analysed in greater detail, so the surface sediments up to approximately 6.7 m c.d. should only be considered cautiously at present.